florianjehn/Societal_Collapse/aboutme.md

 # Acknowledgement
 Over the time a lot of people have helped me with feedback on my posts.
 I try to keep this list up to date, but please remind me if I overlooked you here.
-Thanks for very valuable feedback on a variety of the posts here!:
+Thanks for very valuable feedback on a variety of the posts here!
 * Luke Kemp
 * Ekaterina Ilin
 * Danilo Brozović